openaq/openaq-info/FAQ.md

 To get a sense of who is involved with the OpenAQ Platform and using it:
 - Visit [our repos in GitHub](https:/github.com/openaq).
-- Come chat with our community on [Slack] (https://openaq-slackin.herokuapp.com/).
+- Come chat with our community on [Slack](https://join.slack.com/t/openaq/shared_invite/zt-gq14aew7-CVdp131g7TR7o9iiXIVDLwGeneral).
 - See our [Community Page](https://openaq.org/#/community?_k=0a10ny) that highlights some of the activities and resources created by our community.

 <a name="whatorg"/>